Focal seizures, also known as partial seizures, begin in only one part of the brain.

 How common are focal seizures?

 Focal seizures are the most common type of seizure that affects both adults and children.
-Approximately 36% of people who experience seizures have complex focal seizures involving a loss of consciousness.
+Approximately 36% of people who experience seizures have a subtype of focal seizures called complex focal seizures that involve impaired consciousness.

 What are continuous focal seizures?